Michael-Purser/self-balancing-robot/README.md

  - [CMake](https://cmake.org/) 3.10.2.

 Gazebo takes a long time to shutdown.
-For faster iteration, edit `sudo edit /opt/ros/melodic/lib/python2.7/dist-packages/roslaunch/nodeprocess.py` and change line 57/58.
+For faster iteration, edit `sudo edit /opt/ros/melodic/lib/python2.7/dist-packages/roslaunch/nodeprocess.py` and change TIMEOUTs in lines 57/58.

 ## Developer Setup

+If using the Docker container, you can use Git inside the container.
+However you'll need to perform the initial pull on your host system.

 1. **Choose a local workspace location**<br>
    Choose a location on your machine where to clone the repository.<br>